abdulsharun/FIFA21-Data-Cleaning-Challenge/README.md

 ![weight-height-before](https://user-images.githubusercontent.com/119185772/230707696-51c01c53-0b4d-4473-9b0c-d067a379e963.png) | ![weight-height-after](https://user-images.githubusercontent.com/119185772/230707706-2849b5ff-cda3-47ad-8e3d-986591efcce2.png)

 ## Loan Date End
 This column was observed to have some empty cells.
-But after cross-checking the data, I realised that the the empty corresponds to players that are not on loan in the currrent clubs.
+But after cross-checking the data, I realised that the the blank cells corresponds to players that are not on loan in the currrent clubs.
 So, I replaced all empty cells with **Not on loan**.

 |Loan Date End Before | Loan Date End After    |
 ---------------------------:|:-----------------------------------